szcompressor/cuSZ/README.md

 #### preprocess
 Some application such as EXAFEL preprocesses with binning [^binning] in addition to skipping Huffman codec.

-[^binning]: A current binning setting is to downsample a 4-by-4 cell to 1 point.
+[^binning]: A current binning setting is to downsample a 2-by-2 cell to 1 point.

 #### disabling modules
 Also according to EXAFEL, given binning and `uint8_t` have already result in a compression ratio of up to 16, Huffman codec may not be expected in a real-world use scenario.
 In such circumstances, `--skip huffman` can be used.

+Write decompressed data to filesystem can also be skipped with `--skip write.x`.
+Because decompression can give a full preview of the whole workflow and writing data of the orignal size to the filesystem is long.

+A combination of modules can be `--skip huffman,write.x`.

 Other module skipping for use scenarios are in development.